loridev/react-native-nfc-sdk/README.md

 The API reference is available [here](https://github.com/loridev/react-native-nfc-sdk/wiki)

 ## Changelog

+- `0.2.2`: Changed the hello world snippets in the documentation to match the 0.2.x releases

 - `0.2.1`: API reference is now available + typos in module declaration